miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 The covariance as a measure of the relationship between 2 variables has the following properties:
 - It is invariant to changes in the origin of the two variables.
 - Depends on unit changes, changing the unit of measurement of both variables changes the covariance.
-- An expression for calculating the covariance can be as follows:
+- Calculating the covariance can also be written as follows:

     $$S_{xy}=a_{11} - \bar{x}\bar{y}$$

-    Where $a_{11}$ has the following forms:
+    Where $a_{11}$ (central mixed moment of order 1,1) has the following forms:

     $a_{11}=\frac{1}{N}\sum_{\forall i}{\sum_{\forall j}{x_i y_i n_{ij}}}$, when the observations are aggregated by frequencies